chapel-lang/chapel/doc/rst/language/spec/conversions.rst

 allowed.

 In addition, an implicit conversion from a type to the same type is allowed for any type.
-Such conversion does not change the value of the expression.
+Such a conversion does not change the value of the expression.

 Implicit conversion is not transitive.
 That is, if an implicit